rogerpence/edit-package-json/README.md

 ### Key values with embedded blanks on the command line

-Embedded blanks cause most command processors trouble.
-Use the following guide for delimiting values with embedded blanks:
+Arguments passed on the command with embedded blanks cause command processors trouble.
+Use the guide below for platform-specific ways to delimit values with embedded blanks... or let `edit-package-json` do the hard work by using a plus sign (+) anywhere you a want a blank.
+For example, this:

+    npx editpackagejson -k "dev:tw" -v "cross-env+NODE_ENV=dev+mycommand"

+resolves to this value in the `package.json` `scripts.dev:tw` value:

+    cross-env NODE_ENV=dev mycommand

+It's probably easiest to use the plus sign feature and get on with your life.
+However, if you rather do it the hard way, use the guide below:

 #### PowerShell

 Use `'"" and ""'` to delimit the value:

     npx editpackagejson -k "dev:tw" -v '""cross-env NODE_ENV=dev mycommand""'

+However, in PowerShell if you'd like build a key value with PowerShell's string interpolation, you need to use this convoluted syntax:

+    $value = "'`"`"important stuff with ./$($devDirectory)/css/`"`"'"

+to cause PowerShell to pass the correct value to `edit-package-json`.
+This error-prone convolution was the inspiration for adding the plus sign (+) feature.

 #### DOS command prompt and Bash command line: